 Rent withholding can be done only in states that specifically allow it by law.
-If yours isn’t one of them, you’ll have to use another approach, such as repair-and-deduct, or face a termination notice and eviction lawsuit for nonpayment of rent.
-See the article Tenant Options if Your Landlord Won’t Make Repairs for other ways to get repairs made.
+If yours isn't one of them, you'll have to use another approach, such as repair-and-deduct, or face a termination notice and eviction lawsuit for nonpayment of rent.
+See Tenant Options If Your Landlord Won't Make Repairs for other ways to get repairs taken care of.

 In states that have not established an escrow scheme, your right to withhold the rent is somewhat indirect: When you don't pay the rent and the landlord tries to evict you (which surely will happen), the statute allows you to argue in your defense that you didn't owe any rent because the unit was unfit.
 If the judge or jury believes you, you will win the eviction lawsuit and will be allowed to stay.

 Here are the steps to follow if you decide to withhold the rent.

 Step 1: Research the law.
 If rent withholding is allowed in your state (or under a local rent control ordinance), find out:

 Step 2: Notify your landlord.
 Give your landlord written notice of the problem and your intent to withhold rent.
 Refer to your state's law or statute that allows rent withholding and include a copy of it.
 Give your landlord a reasonable deadline.
 Send the letter certified and ask for a "return receipt."

 Step 3: Collect evidence.
 In case your landlord tries to evict you for nonpayment of rent, you will want to prepare your defense from day one.
 You'll want to keep copies of all correspondence with the landlord, plus proof of how bad the situation was.
 Take pictures of the problem or ask a reputable and impartial contractor or repair person to examine the defect and give you a written, signed, and dated description of the problem and an estimate for repair.